manoskout/Robotics_Project/README.md

 ```bash
 rqt
 ```
 In the pop-up window, navigate to the **plugins>visualization>Image View**.
-Using that you are able to create multiple image views for different image topics.
+Using that you can create multiple image views for different image topics.
 From the previous step, having the calibration mode enabled we are publishing two topics:
 * **/camera/image_extrinsic_calib/compressed** : which is the current image with a red border.
 This red border is according to 4 image coordinates and it states the projected image.
   <!-- Add an image -->